HermanMartinus/justsketchme-frontend/_drafts/absurd-design-gets-sensible-an-interview-with-diana-valeanu.md

 ### Do you think there is ever a good reason to work for free?

 I know opinion is polarised in the industry on this subject.
 But I prefer not to take a side.
 I think it's a very personal decision, and every creative should decide for themselves whether to work for free or not.
 Sometimes working for free can be a strategic move.
 It depends on what creatives want to achieve when they do it for free, and in this case, it's needed a good strategy and a basic understanding of how the market works, not just working for free for love for art.

+>  It's always fulfilling to know that I have something meaningful to bring to a specific project and that people are willing to pay for the value I can bring to their final product.

 ## What would you say are some good resources for figuring out payment structures and pricing?